pluralsight/pando/CONTRIBUTING.md

 - `perf`: performance improvements to any part of the codebase.
 - `revert`: a change that reverts code recently pushed.

 Do not get too stressed about PR titles, however.
-The maintainers will help you get them right, and we also have a PR label system that doesn't equate with the commit message types.
+The maintainers will help you get them right and we also have a PR label system that doesn't equate with the commit message types.
 Your code is more important than conventions!

 ### Example